Distributed Energy Resources

 LIPHACIENDA

-SANRAFARMENIA with two (2) connected embedded generating plants with capacity of 7.1MW and 2MW, respectively
+SANRAFARMENIA Three (3) connected embedded generating plants with capacity of 7.1MW, 2MW, and 4MW respectively.

 SANRAFSMBINAUGANAN